chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu/README.md

 # Jellyfin VideoOSD Custom On/Off Menu

-This script is the quick-switching control hub for my **Jellyfin VideoOSD mods**.
+This script is the quick-switching control hub for my **Jellyfin VideoOSD addons**.
 It adds a customizable on/off submenu to the playback menu, letting you quickly enable or disable supported script mods directly during video playback.

 Supported mods: